-My equipment cost me thousands, same as stock of the chemicals for the next few months to resurface the baths, sinks and showers.
+My equipment cost me thousands, the same as the stock of the chemicals for the next few months to resurface the baths, sinks, and showers.

 Do you really believe, that paying £10-30-50 pounds for a tin of paint, little instruction maybe a pair of gloves, roller and gloves will get you to the desired finish?
 If the answer is yes – great, happily you are not my client.

 Shortly about diy bath enamel paint kits.